 What is a foreclosure?

-In the Foreclosure process, the lender is able to take title to the property (this differs from Power of Sale where the owner remains on title).
+In the Foreclosure sale process, the lender is able to take title to the property (this differs from Power of Sale where the owner remains on title).
 With Foreclosure, the lender must sue the owner in court and wait for the courts to issue judgment.

 This requires a lot more work from everyone.
 In addition to taking more time, this requires much more legal work to be process by the lender’s lawyers.